jholleran/calvingcamerareviews/products/ip-bullet-calving-camera-system.md

 </figure>
 <br>

-If the distance between the house and the shed is not that long, for example less than 100 meters, then the directional antenna can be left out of this system and connect the router to the POE switch, on the shed side, with a direct ethernet cable.
+If the distance between the house and the shed is not that long, for example less than 100 meters, then the directional antenna can be left out of this system and connect the router to the POE connector, on the shed side, with a direct ethernet cable.

 ###Equipment

 - IP Bullet Camera(s)
 - 2 Wireless Directional Antennas
-- 2 POE Switches
+- 2 POE Connectors
 - 2 20 meter Ethernet Cables
 - 1 Router